jamster02/netherrack-docs/README.md

 - [Tags](#Tags)

 # Important
 To start a Netherrack program you must first import netherrack.
-You can do this with `import netherrack`, or to have a special variable name: `import netherrack as df`.
+You can do this with `from netherrack import netherrack`, or to have a special variable name: `from netherrack import netherrack as df`.
 ## Line Variable
 To initialise a codeline, you can use the `df.Line(eventType, eventName)` class.
 - eventType - the type of event.
 Supported types are `event`, `entity_event`, `func` and `process`.